-- Random greedy: the best mapping is found within a set of random layouts based on a greedy policy. - Subgraph isomorphism: the initial mapping is the one that guarantees the execution of most gates at the beginning of the circuit without introducing any SWAP. - Reverse traversal: this technique uses one or more reverse routing passes to find an optimal mapping by starting from a trivial layout [111].
+- Trivial: logical-physical qubit mapping is an identity. - Custom: custom logical-physical qubit mapping. - Random greedy: the best mapping is found within a set of random layouts based on a greedy policy. - Subgraph isomorphism: the initial mapping is the one that guarantees the execution of most gates at the beginning of the circuit without introducing any SWAP. - Reverse traversal: this technique uses one or more reverse routing passes to find an optimal mapping by starting from a trivial layout [122].